Councillor Archie Graham OBE

 David has represented Greater Pollok in the south of Glasgow since 2012 and is the SNP’s Business Manager.
 David previously represented Baillieston in the east end of the city and is a member of the Business Bureau, the Executive Committee and is the convener of the Operational Delivery Scrutiny Committee.

 Councillor Soryia Siddique was elected as a member of Glasgow City Council on 3 May 2012 representing the Southside Central Ward.
 Councillor Siddique is Convener of the City Council’s Children and Families Policy Development Committee.

 Bridget is the Chief Executive of Glasgow Life, charged with helping to change lives through cultural and sporting activity.
-Glasgow Life has a budget of £100m and 3000 staff.
+Glasgow Life has a budget of c.£113 million and 2,800 staff.